 Most homeowners and rental insurance policies do include coverage for personal items such as jewelry and furs.
 However, these standard policies typically have coverage limitations or caps that may be much lower than the actual value, reports I.I.I.
 In many cases, to properly insure jewelry and other expensive items, additional coverage is required.

 Let your insurance agent know that you are now in possession of a new piece of jewelry or other expensive items.
-Be sure to talk about your current coverage limitations and whet
+Be sure to talk about your current coverage limitations and whether supplemental policies are necessary.

 Keep in mind the difference between actual cash value and replacement cost coverage.
 When personal property listed on your homeowners insurance policy needs to be replaced, these items are typically replaced at fair market value.
 This means you’ll receive the replacement cost minus depreciation.
 That’s bad news for items that rapidly depreciate, like electronics.
 Your 60” flat panel TV may have cost $1,100 a few years ago, but the fair market value could be closer to $750 today– hardly enough to buy a similar replacement model.
 With actual cash value coverage, you’d be stuck picking up the difference.
 With replacement cost coverage, on the other hand, you will be reimbursed for what it would cost to purchase new at the time of the claim.
 While replacement cost coverage is more expensive than actual cash value coverage, the value of your items may offset the smaller policy difference.